csicks/Simplified-Train-Ticket-Booking-System/README.md

 As for the password, you may check the Database1.accdb to find the username and the password for each account.
 You may also need to check Form1.cs in Train_Server to find the password for the server.

 Actually, this version is not well developed as it's done in a few days, which leads to only a few functions and even some potential problems.
-I just release this program to commemorate the period and provide novices like me an rough example of how to do program like this.
+This program is releaseed to commemorate that period and provide novices like me a rough example of how to do program like this.

 Finished in 2017.